 For instance, a key challenge of cancer diagnosis as a proxy for Pin1 is the incapacity of defining a clear time zero[29].
 In the setting where cancer diagnosis is defined as “ever vs. never,” this definition introduces immortal time bias.
-All results pertaining to this definition had an inverse association between cancer diagnosis and dementia, while results that did not introduce this particular form of immortal-time bias had point estimates close to the null.
+All results pertaining to this definition had an inverse association between cancer diagnosis and dementia, while results that did not introduce this particular form of immortal-time bias had point estimates closer to the null.
 Although we attempt to prevent this bias with statistical methods, we can only fully prevent it by having a clear definition of time-zero.
 This definition does not depend on the collected data nor in analytic decisions.
 It relies on a deeper discussion related to when would be the best moment to measure this biomarker and to what purpose.
 Thus, we hope that these unsolved questions guide future discussions and data collection efforts.

 On the other hand, death as competing event is a challenge that has some straightforward strategies, beginning first and foremost by choosing the causal parameter (or estimand) of interest [37].
-In this study we chose the controlled direct effect, which represents the effect of Pin1 (or cancer) in a setting where death due to cancer and other causes could have been prevented, yet without an explicit intervention, which is yet ambiguous.
-This is different than conceiving a drug-target that increases Pin1 expression only brain tissue, with no side effects that could increase cancer risk (and thus, death due to cancer).
-As opposed to prior studies that implicitly address a direct effect, and who define censoring as ignorable[25], we show how point estimates change substantially when we include weights for death to relax the independent censoring assumption [32] when the estimand of interest is the controlled direct effect.
+In this study we chose the controlled direct effect, which represents the effect of Pin1 (or cancer) in a setting where death due to cancer and other causes could have been prevented, yet without an explicit intervention, which makes it ambiguous.
+This is different than conceiving a drug-target that increases Pin1 expression only in brain tissue, with no side effects that could increase cancer risk (and thus, death due to cancer).
+As opposed to prior studies that implicitly address a direct effect, and that define censoring as ignorable[25], we show how point estimates change substantially when we include weights for death to relax the independent censoring assumption [32] when the estimand of interest is the controlled direct effect.
 Bounds to assess extreme scenarios of dependence between death and dementia[36] illustrate the wide range of possible point estimates that cross the null.
-This shows that even with the effort of adjusting for time-varying covariates, we may be far from meeting this assumption and thus better efforts to measure shared causes of dementia and death are needed.
+This shows that even with the effort of adjusting for time-varying covariates, we may be far from meeting this assumption and thus better efforts to measure shared (time-varying) causes of dementia and death are needed.
 In addition, presenting the proportion of participants that died prior to dementia diagnosis in each arm, as well as the proportion of participants in each status over time, improves transparency and puts in evidence the limitations of the data to answer this question.